IT-NALOGI/IT-2/README.md

 # Avto Service 2

-This service is responsible for [describe what the service does briefly].
+This service is responsible for Getting the rents creating rents and managing the rents of the cars

 ## Getting Started